-Prior to formal consultation to LB Newham's School Admissions Forum works in partnership with LB Newham officers to agree the content of this policy.
+Prior to formal consultation to LB Newham's School Admissions Forum work in partnership with LB Newham officers to agree the content of this policy.

-Formal consultation for these arrangements was completed between 5 December 2017 and 31 January 2018.
+Formal consultation of these arrangements was last completed between 5 December 2017 and 31 January 2018.
 LB Newham consulted with:

-The Equality Act 2010 replaced all previous equality legislation such as the Race Relations Act, Disability Discrimination Act and Sex Discrimination Act.
+1 The Equality Act 2010 replaced all previous equality legislation such as the Race Relations Act, Disability Discrimination Act and Sex Discrimination Act.
 This act provides a single, consolidated source of discrimination law, covering all the types of discrimination that are unlawful.
-It simplifies the law by removing anomalies and inconsistencies tha had developed over time in the existing legislation, and it extends the protection from discrimination in certain areas.
+It simplifies the law by removing anomalies and inconsistencies that had developed over time in the existing legislation, and it extends the protection from discrimination in certain areas.

-- a) parents of children between the ages of two and eighteen; - b) other persons in the relevant area who in the opinion of the admission authority have an interest in the proposed admissions; - c) all other admission authorities within the relevant area (except that primary schools need not consult secondary schools); - d) whichever of the governing body and the local authority who are not the admission authority; - e) any adjoining neighbouring local authorities where the admission authority is the local authority; and - f) in the case of schools designated with a religious character, the body or person representing the religion or religious denomination.
+- a) Parents of children between the ages of two and eighteen; - Other persons in the relevant area who in the opinion of the admission authority have an interest in the proposed admissions; - All other admission authorities within the relevant area (except that primary schools need not consult secondary schools); - d) Whichever of the governing body and the local authority who are not the admission authority; - e) Any adjoining neighbouring local authorities where the admission authority is the local authority; and - f) In the case of schools designated with a religious character, the body or person representing the religion or religious denomination.